-22 thoughtful gifts your coworkers or boss will love
+Thoughtful gifts your coworkers or boss will love

 The people you work with can become some of your closest friends without you even knowing it.
 After all, you can spend 40 hours a week tackling major projects, chit-chatting around the water cooler, racing to the kitchen when there's free food, and most importantly, working together as a team.

-But even though you spend all this time together, finding just the right holiday gift for your boss or coworkers can feel like a minefield.
+But even though you spend all this time together, finding just the right gift for your boss or coworkers can feel like a minefield.
 You want a gift that's thoughtful and professional, but not too pricey or personal.
 And that often leaves items — like candles or gift cards — that are either too boring or destined to be regifted.

-To help you strike just the right balance, we've found 22 gift ideas that are thoughtful, professional and affordable.
-(And if all else fails, there's always the "Game of Thrones" sock Advent calendar.)
+From Himalayan salt lamps to gear for the person that's always cold, we've found gift ideas that are thoughtful, professional and affordable.
 Shop our best gifts for coworkers.
-(We've also got everyone else on your list, covered, too.)

 Hallmark Flowers 3-Piece Succulents ($43.03; amazon.com)